TommyC81/TPF2-LineManager/README.md

 ## How to Contribute

+### General

-If you want to contribute to this project, open an issue on GitHub, or create a fork/branch of the project, and work on your fork/branch.
-When you are done and want to integrate it, open a Pull Request (PR) aimed at the main branch.
+* If you want to contribute to this project, open an issue on GitHub, or create a fork/branch of the project, and work on your fork/branch.
+* When you are done with your changes and want to integrate it, open a Pull Request (PR) aimed at the main branch.
 You can of course open a PR early to get feedback if you like.
-After review and required adjustments, the pull request can be merged into the main project.
-Make sure you continuously (re)base your fork/branch on the main branch/repository , or merge in changes from the main branch/repository, to ensure your fork/branch is up-to-date and can be merged without conflicts.
-Squash your commits as required to maintain a clean commit history.
+* After review and any required adjustments, the pull request can be merged into the main project.
+Make sure you continuously (re)base your fork/branch on the main branch/repository, or merge in changes from the main branch/repository, to ensure your fork/branch is up-to-date and can be merged without conflicts.
+* Squash your commits as required to maintain a clean commit history.

-Recommended tools:
+### Recommended tools:

 * **GitHub account** (sign up for a free account here: https://github.com/)
 * **Github Desktop** (free, also requires a free GitHub account: https://desktop.github.com/)